Charges filed against Flushing man for wife's murder

 Investigators began to look into this case Tuesday when she didn't show up to work.
 They couldn’t gain access to the residence that day.

-Police forced entry to the mobile home on Brook Lane after discovering Jennifer’s vehicle parked elsewhere in Meadowbrook Manor on Wednesday, when they found her body.
+Police forced entry to the mobile home on Brook Drive after discovering Jennifer’s vehicle parked elsewhere in Meadowbrook Manor on Wednesday, when they found her body.

 Her husband Jeramie Edenburn was arrested without incident in the Alpena area.
 His vehicle was also recovered at the scene.